GET IN TOUCH

 What happens if local taxes are also owed in addition to state debt?

 If a taxpayer owes both local taxes and state taxes, separate agencies may issue their own garnishment orders.
-Employers apply each order according to legal priority and withholding limits.
-State law ensures that the combined amount withheld does not exceed the maximum allowable percentage of an employee’s wages.
+Employers apply each order in accordance with legal priorities and withholding limits.
+State law ensures that the combined amount withheld does not exceed the maximum allowable percentage of an employee's wages.
 Cooperation with both agencies helps prevent administrative penalties and promotes efficient, accurate debt resolution.

 Are businesses required to notify employees before starting wage deductions?